stakewise/v3-operator/README.md

 ### Exit signatures rotation
-Exit signatures from the previous section are valid only for current and next forks.
+Exit signatures from the previous section are valid only for current and next consensus client forks.
-The operator periodically checks active validators for Vault and if some signatures become outdated after new fork released the operator will send a signature update transaction to the Vault.
+The operator periodically checks active validators for Vault and if some signatures become outdated after new fork released the operator will submit a signature update transaction to the Vault.

-### Vault harvesting
+### Vault state update (optional)

-The operator periodically checks whether Vault state should be harvested To enable vault harvesting add `--harvest-vault` flag to `start` command:
+The oracles periodically submit consensus rewards of all the vaults to the Keeper contract.
+By default, every vault pulls these updates on the user interaction with the vault (deposit, withdraw, etc.), but it also can be done by the vault operator by passing the `--harvest-vault` flag to the `start` command.

 ## Usage